Rehnoor-Aulakh/Thermal-Aware-Load-Balancer/README.md

 - Loads the merged telemetry dataset
 - Performs preprocessing and feature engineering
-- Trains an LSTM model for CPU temperature prediction
+- Trains the latest deep learning model (CNN + GRU / CNN + LSTM / Transformer, depending on the experiment) and exports the best-performing model for deployment.
 - Evaluates prediction accuracy across hardware configurations

 ---